Mattapan Heights

 Mattapan, MA

-With the completion of the fifth phase of Mattapan Heights, more than 330 new units of mixed-income housing have been created, eight historic hospital buildings saved from demolition and more than 27 acres of campus landscape reclaimed and restored.
+With the completion of the fifth phase of Mattapan Heights, more than 330 new units of mixed-income housing have been created, eight historic hospital buildings have been saved from demolition, and more than 27 acres of campus landscape have been reclaimed and restored.

 Total Development Cost